RicoJia/ricojia.github.io/_posts/2024/2024-03-23-robotics-gps-utm.markdown

 There are two types of GNSS:

-- Traditional single-point GPS: 10m accuracy, usually found in phones
+- Traditional single-point GPS: 10m accuracy, usually found in phones.
+  - Lat-long is a.k.a geographic coordinate system
-- RTK (Real-Time-Kinematics) GPS. centimeter accuracy.
+- Differential GPS (DGPS).
+One example is RTK (Real-Time-Kinematics) GPS. centimeter accuracy.
 It talks to a base station.
 Each module gives its `(x, y)`.
+  - Single RTK unit with **two antenna ports** is a common solution.
+You buy a dual-antenna RTK receiver module (it has two coax inputs) and mount your two GNSS patch antennas with a known baseline separation.
+The receiver itself measures the relative phase delay between the two antennas on the same clock, so it can instantly compute a very accurate heading (carrier-phase differential) down to centimeter-level baselines.
+    - Both antennas see the same satellite signals on the same carrier frequency.
+    - The receiver measures the phase delay between antenna A and antenna B for each satellite.
+    - Baseline length must be known - the vendor asks for it as an initial value to solve for the Phase count.
+Without it phase count would converge more slowly.
+That phase delay can be turned into a vector direction in space—i.e. the heading of the baseline.
+  - If you use two separate RTK receivers (each with its own antenna) instead, you'd have to:
+    - Synchronize both receivers to the same timebase (so you’re comparing measurements from the exact same epochs),
+    - Calibrate their inter-antenna vector in post (each has its own small internal antenna offset and antenna-phase center)
+  - Coordinate system: we use east-north-sky.
+But some manufacturers of the GPS may use north-east-earth

 ## GPS

 A GPS needs to talk to at least 4 satellites to run a trillateration process to determine its current pose.
-Process: TODO

 A GPS module's performance is affected by: